 Go to the Spa

-This goes alongside a Mental Health Day but take yourself to the spa whether it be a DIY spa at home or at a facility.
-Make a DIY facial, get yourself a manicure and pedicure, or if you have a massage machine (I have a machine that gives a good back massage that my mom got me for Christmas).
+This goes alongside a Mental Health Day, but take yourself to the spa, whether it be a DIY spa at home or at a facility.
+Make a DIY facial, get yourself a manicure and pedicure, or if you have a massage machine (I have a tool that gives a good back massage that my mom got me for Christmas).
 You deserve it!

 If you decide to go to a facility, the best spas are the ones that have pools, hot tubs, steam rooms, saunas, etc. that you can lounge around before or after your service (It’s preferable to do it before).
 If it’s summertime and you have a pool in your neighborhood, you can do the same there.

 If I am feeling that I need adult time, then I reach out to my family and friends.
 I have even reached out to friends and been honest that I need to see them even if it’s for a quick coffee because I am burnt out.
 A good friend will find time in his/her busy schedule to be there.
 It always helps because you spend time talking and laughing that helps melt any stress that you have.